History of socialism: Social democracy and split with the communists

 The Social Democratic Party of Germany (SPD) became the largest and most powerful socialist party in Europe, despite working illegally until the anti-socialist laws were dropped in 1890.
 In the 1893 elections it gained 1,787,000 votes, a quarter of the total votes cast, according to Engels.
 In 1895, the year of his death, Engels emphasised the Communist Manifesto's emphasis on winning, as a first step, the "battle of democracy".
 Since the 1866 introduction of universal male franchise the SPD had proved that old methods of, "surprise attacks, of revolutions carried through by small conscious minorities at the head of masses lacking consciousness is past".
 Marxists, Engels emphasised, must "win over the great mass of the people" before initiating a revolution.
 Marx believed that it was possible to have a peaceful socialist revolution in England, America and the Netherlands, but not in France, where he believed there had been "perfected ... an enormous bureaucratic and military organisation, with its ingenious state machinery" which must be forcibly overthrown.
 However, eight years after Marx's death, Engels regarded it possible to achieve a peaceful socialist revolution in France, too.

 In 1896, Eduard Bernstein argued that once full democracy had been achieved, a transition to socialism by gradual means was both possible and more desirable than revolutionary change.
 Bernstein and his supporters came to be identified as "revisionists", because they sought to revise the classic tenets of Marxism.
 Although the orthodox Marxists in the party, led by Karl Kautsky, retained the Marxist theory of revolution as the official doctrine of the party, and it was repeatedly endorsed by SPD conferences, in practice the SPD leadership became more and more reformist.
 In Europe, most Social Democratic parties participated in parliamentary politics and the day-to-day struggles of the trade unions.
-In the UK, however, many trade unionists who were members of the Social Democratic Federation, which included at various times future trade union leaders such as Will Thorne, John Burns and Tom Mann, felt that the Federation neglected the industrial struggle.
+In the UK, however, many trade unionists who were members of the Social Democratic Federation (SDF), which included at various times future trade union leaders such as Will Thorne, John Burns and Tom Mann, felt that the Federation neglected the industrial struggle.
 Along with Engels, who refused to support the SDF, many felt that dogmatic approach of the SDF, particularly of its leader, Henry Hyndman, meant that it remained an isolated sect.
 The mass parties of the working class under social democratic leadership became more reformist and lost sight of their revolutionary objective.
 Thus the French Section of the Workers' International (SFIO), founded in 1905, under Jean Jaurès and later Léon Blum adhered to Marxist ideas, but became in practice a reformist party.